jameshkramer/docs/docs/standard/linq/mixed-declarative-imperative-code-bugs.md

 ms.assetid: fada62d0-0680-4e73-945a-2b00d7a507af
 ---

-# Mixed Declarative Code/Imperative Code Bugs (LINQ to XML) (LINQ to XML)
+# Mixed declarative/imperative code bugs (LINQ to XML)

 LINQ to XML contains various methods that allow you to modify an XML tree directly.
 You can add elements, delete elements, change the contents of an element, add attributes, and so on.
 This programming interface is described in [Modify XML trees](in-memory-xml-tree-modification-vs-functional-construction.md).
-If you are iterating through one of the axes, such as <xref:System.Xml.Linq.XContainer.Elements%2A>, and you are modifying the XML tree as you iterate through the axis, you can end up with some strange bugs.
+If you're iterating through one of the axes, such as <xref:System.Xml.Linq.XContainer.Elements%2A>, and you're modifying the XML tree as you iterate through the axis, you can end up with some strange bugs.

 This problem is sometimes known as "The Halloween Problem".

-When you write some code using LINQ that iterates through a collection, you are writing code in a declarative style.
-It is more akin to describing *what* you want, rather that *how* you want to get it done.
+When you write some code using LINQ that iterates through a collection, you're writing code in a declarative style.
+It's more akin to describing *what* you want, rather that *how* you want to get it done.
 If you write code that 1) gets the first element, 2) tests it for some condition, 3) modifies it, and 4) puts it back into the list, then this would be imperative code.
-You are telling the computer *how* to do what you want done.
+You're telling the computer *how* to do what you want done.

 Mixing these styles of code in the same operation is what leads to problems.
 Consider the following: